nfrechette/acl-ue4-plugin/Docs/README.md

 ## Bone compression settings

-All units are in centimeters (the UE4 default), and as such if you use different units you will need to change the default thresholds and values to take this into account.
+All units are in centimeters (the UE default), and as such if you use different units you will need to change the default thresholds and values to take this into account.

 ACL tries very hard to be as safe as possible and as such very few things require tuning.
 It is recommended to use the `Anim Compress ACL` codec which uses the optimal settings behind the scene.
 If you need more power or wish to explore, you can opt to use the `Anim Compress Custom ACL` codec which allows you to tweak everything.